Joachim Król: Early life and education

-Król was born in Herne, West Germany and studied from 1981 to 1984 at the Otto-Falckenberg-Schule in Munich.
-His father was a miner of Polish descent.
+Król was born in Herne, West Germany, and studied from 1981 to 1984 at the Otto-Falckenberg-Schule in Munich.
+His grandfather was a miner of Silesian descent.

 Career

 Król is best known as a film and television actor.
 In 1993, he starred in the film No More Mr. Nice Guy.
 In the 1998 film, Run Lola Run, Król portrayed the homeless man, Norbert von Au.
 He is also known for playing Hermann van Pels in the TV film Anne Frank: The Whole Story (2001).
 Despite his notable cinema and television success, Król returns repeatedly to the stage.
 Several times he has played in the Bochumer Schauspielhaus and the Schauspielhaus Köln.

 Personal life

 Król is married to Heidrun Teusner Król, with whom he has a son, Tom.